newchuyalong/libgdx-learning/Google-Play-Game-Services-in-LibGDX.md

 1. Install Google Play Service and Google Play Repository using and Android SDK

-2. Download basegameutils sample project and place it in your project root folder.
+2. Download BaseGameUtils sample project and place it in your project root folder.

 3. Edit settings.gradle
 `include 'desktop', 'android', 'ios', 'html', 'core', "BaseGameUtils"`